deepanshs/csdmpy/docs/startFromScratch/new_dimensions.rst

 LabeledDimension
 ^^^^^^^^^^^^^^^^

-The third type of dimensions are the labeled dimensions.
+The third type of dimension is the labeled dimension.
 As the name suggests, this dimension consists of labels.
 This type of dimension is useful for datasets describing, for example, the ionization energy as a function of atomic symbols or the population of different countries.